Samantha Mathis: Career

 Mathis later appeared in American Psycho (2000), a film adaptation of Bret Easton Ellis's 1991 novel of the same name.
 She starred in Attraction (2000) and in The Simian Line (2001).
 She starred in the TNT television miniseries The Mists of Avalon (2001).
 Mathis starred with Thomas Jane in The Punisher (2004).
 She had a guest role on the ABC television show Lost as Olivia Goodspeed.
 She played Jane Fonda's daughter in the Broadway show "33 Variations".
 Her indie film Lebanon, PA (2010) had its world premiere at the 2010 SXSW Film Festival.
 She appeared in an off-Broadway production of the play, Love, Loss, and What I Wore, at New York City's Westside Theatre in October 2011.

 In 2013, Mathis played psychiatrist Alice Calvert on the CBS television series Under the Dome, based on a novel by Stephen King.
 In 2014, she joined the cast of the FX horror drama series The Strain as Justine Feraldo, a New York City councilwoman for Staten Island.

 In October 2015, Mathis was elected National Vice President, Actors/Performers of SAG-AFTRA.
 She was re-elected in 2017.

-In 2019, she appeared Off-Broadway in the role of Kate Conlee in Make Believe, a new play by Bess Wohl staged at the Second Stage Theater.
-Michael Greif directed.
+In 2019, she appeared off-Broadway in the role of Kate Conlee in Make Believe, a new play by Bess Wohl staged at the Second Stage Theater.
+Michael Greif directed the play.
 Her 2020 musical Whisper House was postponed due to the COVID-19 pandemic.

 Personal life

 Mathis met actor River Phoenix on the set of the 1993 film The Thing Called Love.
-Soon thereafter, she broke up with boyfriend and Super Mario Bros. co-star John Leguizamo and started a relationship with Phoenix.
+Soon thereafter, she broke up with her boyfriend and Super Mario Bros. co-star John Leguizamo and started a relationship with Phoenix.
 She was with Phoenix on October 31, 1993, the night he died at Cedars-Sinai Hospital of a drug overdose after collapsing outside The Viper Room in West Hollywood, California.

 In the autopsy report the Los Angeles County Sheriff's Department detailed that Mathis refused several times to give more details surrounding the death of Phoenix and had told deputies at the time of Phoenix's death that she had no knowledge of his drug use.
 Mathis took a role in the film Jack and Sarah (1995), which was shot in London, to get out of the country after Phoenix's death because of the excessive press coverage.

 Mathis spoke for the first time publicly about the death of Phoenix in an interview with The Guardian in 2018.
 She elaborated on the circumstances surrounding Phoenix's death: "I knew something was wrong that night, something I didn't understand.
 I didn't see anyone doing drugs but he was high in a way that made me feel uncomfortable...the heroin that killed him didn't happen until he was in the Viper Room.
 I have my suspicions about what was going on, but I didn't see anything."